ThrillStays

 Moab, Utah, USA

 Moab is a mountain biking pilgrimage site.
 Managed largely by the Bureau of Land Management, the red rock desert landscape of eastern Utah provides some of the most visually stunning riding anywhere on Earth.
-The famous Slickrock Trail, a 10.5-mile loop over petrified sand dunes, offers traction that seems to defy physics: your tires grip the sandstone like Velcro.
-Beyond Slickrock, the Whole Enchilada is a legendary point-to-point descent that drops over 7,000 vertical feet from the La Sal Mountains to the Colorado River, passing through five distinct ecosystems along the way.
+The famous Slickrock Trail — a 10.5-mile loop over petrified sand dunes — offers traction that seems to defy physics: your tires grip the sandstone like Velcro.
+Beyond Slickrock, the Whole Enchilada is a legendary point-to-point descent that drops over 7,000 vertical feet from the La Sal Mountains to the Colorado River, passing through five distinct ecosystems.
 The Porcupine Rim trail delivers 15 miles of exposed, technical riding with views that will make you stop and stare.

-Best trails: Slickrock (iconic), Whole Enchilada (advanced, point-to-point), Captain Ahab (intermediate technical) Season: March through May and September through November.
-Summer temperatures regularly exceed 100 degrees Fahrenheit, making riding miserable and dangerous.
+Best trails: Slickrock (iconic), Whole Enchilada (advanced, point-to-point), Captain Ahab (intermediate technical), Mud Springs berms (new for 2026, intermediate) Season: March through May and September through November.
+Summer temperatures regularly exceed 100 degrees Fahrenheit.

 Desert landscape with red rock formations Photo credit on Pexels